majidakbari/php-apache-example/readme.md

 # Sample laravel project
-This project includes two docker containers based on `php-apache` and `percona` images.
+This project includes two docker containers based on `php-apache` and `mysql` images.

 It is under development, So I've mounted the source codes from host to the container.
 On production environment you should remove these volumes.